dmd-program/dmd-300-sp17/design-project-2/project-2-work-statement.md

 Please write the statement using proper grammar, sentence structure, and with complete paragraphs.
 Do not include the requirements as sections, the writing should flow as a single description of your project.

+1. Name
+2. Project title
-1. Explain what the project is and how it works.
+3. Explain what the project is and how it works.
    1. "This project is an online game for children that teaches players living in war-torn countries how to avoid landmines."
 2. Describe the type of media used.
 3. Describe the design challenge \(the provocation, or existing problem you hope to tackle\)